likanzhan/likan.org/cv-zh.md

 2. 会议论文集、书、或书的章节

 - **Zhan, L.** (2015). *The Interpretation of Conditionals in Natural Language*.
 Saarbrucken, Germany: Lap Lambert Academic Publishing.
 - **Zhan, L.** (2018).
 Magnetoencephalography (MEG) as a Technique for Imaging Brain Function and Dysfunction.
 In *Top 10 Contributions on Psychology* (Chapter 4, pp. 1-38).
-Telangana, India: Avid Science
+Telangana, India: Avid Science [{{< fa regular file-pdf >}}](https://publications.likan.org/BookChapters/Magnetoencephalography-MEG-as-a-Technique-for-Imaging-Brain-Function-and-Dysfunction.pdf)
 - **Zhan, L.**, Crain, S., & Zhou, P. (2013).
 The anticipatory e ects of focus operators: A visual- world paradigm eye-tracking study of “only if” and “even if” conditionals.
 In N. Goto, K. Otaki, A. Sato, & K. Takita (Eds.), *Proceedings of GLOW in Asia IX 2012*.
 Mie University, Japan.

 3. 同行评审的大会报告

+- **Zhan, L.** (2023, April). *The modality engendered by negation and where to find it*.
+Oral session presented at the 14th Biennial Academic Conference of Beijing Language and Culture University, Beijing, China. [{{< fa regular file-pdf >}}](https://publications.likan.org/Talks/Negation2023.pdf)
 - **Zhan, L.** (2020, October). *Non-factual property entailed by conditionals has to be endorsed by a valid theory of verbal reasoning*.
 Oral session presented at the 13th Biennial Academic Conference of Beijing Language and Culture University, Beijing, China. [{{< fa regular file-pdf >}}](https://publications.likan.org/Talks/Conditional_Verbal_Reasoning.pdf)
 - **Zhan, L.**, & Zhou, P. (2019, June). *Children differ from adults in interpreting disjunctions: Evidence from an eye-tracking study*.
 Poster session presented at Psycholinguistics in Iceland - Parsing and Prediction, University of Iceland, Reykjavík, Iceland. [{{< fa regular file-pdf >}}](https://publications.likan.org/Talks/PIPP_Poster.pdf)
 - **Zhan, L.** (2017, September). *Scalar implicature and ignorance inference are both locally computed: Evidence from the online processing of disjunctions using the visual world paradigm*.
 Oral session presented at the Second High-level Forum on Cognitive Linguistics, University of International Business and Economics, Beijing, China. [{{< fa regular file-pdf >}}](https://publications.likan.org/Talks/ZhanL2017UIBE.pdf)